n8n-io/n8n-docs/docs/nodes/creating-nodes/troubleshooting.md

 ## Editor UI

-### This error message shows up: 'There was a problem loading init data: API-Server can not be reached.
+### Error message: 'There was a problem loading init data: API-Server can not be reached.
 It is probably down'

 - Ensure that the node’s file name, class’s name, and node’s folder name matches the path added to `packages/nodes-base/package.json`.
 - Ensure the names used in the `displayOptions` property are names used by UI elements in the node.